BULL RUN LIBRARY — MAP

 Monday — Friday: 8:00 a.m. — 5:00 p.m.

-Prince William Public Libraries has 12 physical branches throughout Prince William County and the City of Manassas that offer free access to books, e-books, e-audio, print and digital magazines, Digital Library, DVDs, educational and entertaining programs for all ages.
+Prince William Public Libraries has 12 physical branches throughout Prince William County and the City of Manassas that offer free access to books, e-books, e-audio, print and digital magazines, Digital Library, DVDs, and educational and entertaining programs for all ages.
 Every library offers free access to computers with internet, Wi-Fi that extends to parking lots, printers, Wi-Fi mobile hotspots, and Curbside Pickup.
 All branches have self-checkout stations, and book drops are available at each branch for after-hours return of materials.

 Read below for history, special services, and interesting facts about each library.